Ellon Waste Water Treatment Works Upgrade

 What We Did

-The investment has delivered a comprehensive upgrade of the pre-existing WWTW, with the installation of new pumps, new screens, a new aeration system and new holding tanks.
+The investment has delivered a comprehensive upgrade of the existing WWTW, with the installation of new pumps, new screens, a new aeration system and new holding tanks.

 All the work took place within the boundary of the existing treatment works site, which is located between the River Ythan and Castle Road.
 It was delivered by Scottish Water’s alliance partner ESD, a joint venture involving MWH Treatment, Galliford Try and Binnies.